|City/Town: • Lake Wales|

 |Status: • Under Renovation|

 |Photojournalist: • David Bulit|

-The Dixie Walesbilt Hotel, known as the Grand Hotel in later years, is one of a small number of skyscrapers built in the 1920s that still stand today and is a prime example of how optimistic people were during the Florida land boom.
-Built in 1926, it found financing through a stock-sale campaign in the local business community, costing $500,000 after it was completed(which equates to about $6 million today.)
+The Walesbilt Hotel, also known as the Dixie Walesbilt Hotel and Hotel Walesbilt, is one of a small number of skyscrapers built in the 1920s that still stand today and is a prime example of how optimistic people were during the Florida land boom.
+Throughout the years since its construction, it has gone under several renovations and name changes such as the Groveland Motor Inn, the Hotel Royal Walesbilt, and the Grand Hotel.
+Built in 1926, it found financing through a stock-sale campaign in the local business community at the cost of $500,000.

-Victor Khubani, a property investor from New York acquired the property and renamed the hotel “Grand”.
+Victor Khubani, a property investor from New York acquired the property and renamed it the “Hotel Grand.”
 The hotel closed briefly in December 1988, due to a variety of code violations and causing the owner to later pay $14,000 in fines.
-On August 31, 1990 it was added to the U.S. National Register of Historic Places, possibly for tax exemption reasons.
+This was just the start of multiple issues and violations found in the building throughout its short-lived operation.
+On August 31, 1990, it was added to the National Register of Historic Places.
 In October 1991, The State Fire Marshall’s Office gave the owner one year to install a new sprinkler system and in May 1993, the code enforcement board gave Khubani until March to complete the work.

 In March 1994, the hotel closed due to multiple code violations and was to remain closed until a new fire sprinkler system was installed.
 To reopen, the fire escapes and elevator, which did not function, would have to be repaired as well.
 In 1995, the hotel was auctioned off to a redevelopment firm, which dismantled part of the interior for reconstruction, which was never completed.